Electric 7-Seaters: Space, sense and a smarter way to drive

 EVs are ideal for larger vehicles.
 Instant torque makes pulling away effortless, even when fully loaded, and the lack of engine noise makes long journeys far more relaxed.
 With fewer moving parts, electric cars are also generally very reliable and low-maintenance.

-Most 7-seaters spend a lot of time doing short, local trips — school runs, shopping, sports clubs.
-That’s exactly where EVs shine.
-Home charging means you can start every day with a “full tank” without detouring to a fuel station.
+Most 7-seaters spend a lot of time doing short, local trips; school runs, shopping, sports clubs.
+That’s exactly where electric cars shine.
+Home charging means you can start every day with a “full tank” without detouring to a petrol station.

-For a while, electric 7-seat options were mainly based on vans.
+Tesla helped pave the way with the Model X, showing that electric 7-seaters could work in the real world.
+Then for a while, electric 7-seat options were mainly based on passenger vans.
 Practical?
 Yes.
 Refined?
 Not always.

 Now, manufacturers are bringing out purpose-built electric SUVs that offer: